Devils hire Panthers exec Sunny Mehta as general manager

 The New Jersey Devils hired Sunny Mehta as their general manager Thursday.

-Mehta, 48, had worked in the Florida Panthers' front office since 2020 and helped them win the past two Stanley Cups as an assistant general manger and head of analytics.
+Mehta, 48, had worked in the Florida Panthers' front office since 2020 and helped them win the past two Stanley Cups as an assistant general manager and head of analytics.

 This is the only move the Devils are expected to make at this time, and Mehta will be in charge of all hockey operations decisions, sources said.
 The rest of the department and the coaching staff will remain under evaluation, including head coach Sheldon Keefe.